Kr1shna02/DsA/README.md

 # DsA
-Data Structures and Algorithms Implementation in Python3.
+Data Structures and Algorithms Implementation in Python.